 As the older stations reach the point where further extensions are not viable, we operate with decommissioning in mind, preparing for the next phase when we remove the fuel and prepare for decommissioning.
 What determines when defuelling should begin?
 Our decision is centred on the condition of irreplaceable components such as the graphite core and boilers.

-Our confidence to justify safe and reliable operations over extended life.
+Our extensive research and development programme gives us confidence to justify safe and reliable operations over extended life.

 Maintaining boilers on AGRs

 On an AGR nuclear power station boilers sit within the concrete outer layer of the reactor.
 This means that they cannot be replaced, so a lot of effort goes into maintaining them and ensuring they continue to do their jobs throughout the life of the power station.

 At the bottom of each boiler, large gas circulators pump high-pressure carbon dioxide gas through the graphite core and up through the fuel channels, where the gas picks up the heat generated by the nuclear reaction.
 As it passes through the boiler, the gas gives up its heat to the water in the boiler tubes.
 This forms superheated high-pressure steam which is piped away to drive the turbines.